euwbah/musescore-xen-tuner/README.md

    - [explicit()](#explicit) - display accidentals on every note, even if not necessary
    - [displaysteps()](#configuring-display-steps) - enables & configures the [steps display](#8-display-steps--display-cents) plugin
    - [displaycents()](#configuring-display-cents) - configures the [cents display](#8-display-steps--display-cents) plugin.
-   - [independent()](#advanced-independent-accidental-symbols) - declare groups of symbols that act independently of other groups.
+   - [independent()](#advanced-independent-accidental-symbols) - declare groups of symbols that propagate independently of other groups.

 ### Tuning configuration syntax overview